Gunesh Abasova: Career

 She was awarded the second prize for young pop song performers at the 2005 edition of the Slavianski Bazaar in Vitebsk.
 She later performed at the 2006 edition to celebrate the festival's 15th anniversary.

 In 2011, she was awarded the Medal of Francysk Skaryna by President of Belarus Alexander Lukashenko.

-Abasova and her song "Son Hatıralar" were revealed as the ian entry for the Turkvision Song Contest 2013 in November 2013.
+Abasova and her song "Son Hatıralar" were revealed as the Belarusian entry for the Turkvision Song Contest 2013 in November 2013.
 The song was written and composed by Abasova herself.
 Belarus qualified from the semi-final held on 19 December 2013, and placed second in the final on 21 December 2013 with 205 points.

 Personal life

 Abasova married her Turkish husband in Istanbul in June 2014.
 The couple had been engaged since December 2012.
 She currently resides in Minsk.